 top of page

-Vinay is the Program Director at the Artificial Intelligence Center of SRI International (formerly known as Stanford Research Institute), one of the largest private research facilities in the U.S. He joined SRI in 1995, where he has played a pivotal role in creating and leading a team of research scientists and engineers specializing in areas such as reasoning, ontologies, human-computer interaction, and natural language processing.
+From 1995 to 2020, Vinay was the Program Director at the Artificial Intelligence Center of SRI International (formerly known as Stanford Research Institute), one of the largest private research facilities in the U.S. At SRI, he played a pivotal role in creating and leading a team of research scientists and engineers specializing in areas such as reasoning, ontologies, human-computer interaction, and natural language processing.
+Notably, he led the development of the ontology and query manager for Project CALO, for the Defense Advanced Research Projects Agency (DARPA), an agency within the United States Department of Defense (DoD).

-Vinay’s technical expertise spans a range of advanced AI techniques, from knowledge representation and reasoning to natural language question answering and machine learning.
+Vinay's technical expertise spans a range of advanced AI techniques, from knowledge representation and reasoning to natural language question answering, knowledge graphs, and machine learning.
 His work focuses on creating innovative products that leverage these AI capabilities, including online learning environments, intelligent semantic search systems, and dialog-based intelligent assistants.

 Notable projects Vinay has contributed to include:

-• AURA (Automated User-Centered Reasoning and Acquisition System): A system that uses AI to answer questions and solve problems in various scientific disciplines, contracted by Vulcan Inc.
+AURA (Vulcan Inc., Paul Allen founder of Microsoft): Automated User-Centered Reasoning and Acquisition System, a system that uses AI to answer questions and solve problems in various scientific disciplines, contracted by Vulcan Inc.

-• Project Halo: A staged research effort toward developing a Digital Aristotle, a system that provides accurate, domain-specific answers to novel questions, contracted by Vulcan Inc.
+Project Halo (Vulcan Inc., Paul Allen founder of Microsoft): A staged research effort toward developing a Digital Aristotle, a system that provides accurate, domain-specific answers to novel questions, contracted by Vulcan Inc.

-• HPKB (High-Performance Knowledge Bases): A project aimed at accelerating the construction of knowledge bases, contracted by DARPA.
+HPKB (DARPA-DoD): High-Performance Knowledge Bases, a project aimed at accelerating the construction of knowledge bases, contracted by the Defense Advanced Research Projects Agency (DARPA) of the United States Department of Defense.

-• Reusable Tools for Knowledge Base and Ontology Development: A system designed to support knowledge base browsing and editing, contracted by the US Air Force Research Labs.
+Reusable Tools for Knowledge Base and Ontology Development (United States Air Force Research Laboratory-DoD): A system designed to support knowledge base browsing and editing, contracted by the United States Air Force Research Laboratory (AFRL), the scientific research arm of the United States Air Force under the Department of Defense.

 In 2010-2011, Vinay served as a Visiting Lecturer of Computer Science at Stanford University.
+At Stanford, he helped launch the highly successful "Logic For All" initiative to bring logic education to high schools across America, and he organizes the International Logic Olympiad, a worldwide logic contest for high school students with finals held at Stanford.
 He currently serves on the editorial boards of AI Magazine and the Journal of Applied Ontology.
 He is also co-chair for the industry track at the International Semantic Web Conference.
-Vinay contributes to several academic conferences, including the Cognitive Systems Conference, AAAI Annual Conference, and the European Semantic Web Conference.
-He is a member of the American Association for the Advancement of Artificial Intelligence (AAAI), the Association for Computing Machinery (ACM), and the International Association of Ontology and its Application, among other professional organizations.
+Vinay contributes to several academic conferences, including the Cognitive Systems Conference, AAAI Annual Conference, Knowledge Graph Conference, and the European Semantic Web Conference.
+He is a Senior Member of the Association for the Advancement of Artificial Intelligence (AAAI), a member of the Association for Computing Machinery (ACM), the ACM Special Interest Group on Artificial Intelligence, the International Association for Ontology and its Applications, the Association for Computational Linguistics, and the Swedish Artificial Intelligence Society.

 Vinay has received numerous accolades, including the Best Demo Award at the 19th European Conference on Knowledge Engineering in 2014, the Best Video Award at the AAAI Video Competition in 2012, and the Senior Member Award from AAAI in 2014.
 He has also been awarded the University of Toronto Open Fellowship and the Connaught Fellowship.